STEM-EvCC/level-3-program-using-csv-BrianSandstromEvCC/ReadMe.md

 A short Python script that analyzes a CSV file, edits data, and then makes a new CSV data file that contains the new data.
 # Description

-This Python script analyzes the CSV file 'security_incidents.csv' by adding an adt 'Status' column and 'Pending '
+This Python script analyzes the CSV file 'security_incidents.csv' by adding an additional 'Status' column and 'Pending' default value rows.\

-edits data, and then makes a new CSV data file that contains the new data,